Growing the plants you buy; from planning to planting. My job as Production Manager.

 As the weather warms up and the plants grow, we spend more and more time at the end of the hose.
 Watering is a great way to keep a close eye on how each plant is doing as well as see how popular each plant is with our customers.
 Every time we are watering, we are using a natural fertilizer to help the plants grow stronger.

 And just as quickly as the spring rush comes, it’s over just as fast.
 But early June is not the time for us to slow down yet!
 We are prepped and ready to plant our next crop, fall mums.
-We grow around 3,500 mums, all summer long, and by August they are ready to be sold.
+We grow almost 4,000 mums, all summer long, and by August they are ready to be sold.
 We also plant more vegetables for fall gardens and a fall crop of pansies and annuals to refresh containers and flower beds.

 By the time the fall season has come to a close, we are focused on the finished poinsettias and Christmas trees that are arriving and decorating for the holidays.
-Plants have already been ordered for the next season and we take a litle time to rest, recharge and prepare for the cycle again.
+Plants have already been ordered for the next season and we take a little time to rest, recharge and prepare for the cycle again.